-During the event, students were greeted by Senator Kidani, Dean Nathan Murata, Associate Dean for Academic Affairs Amelia Jenkins, ITE Secondary Education Director Tara O’Neill, and Office of Student Academic Services Director Denise Nakaoka as well as other key COE faculty and staff members.
+During the event, students were greeted by Senator Kidani, Dean Nathan Murata, Associate Dean for Academic Affairs Amelia Jenkins, STE Secondary Education Director Tara O’Neill, and Office of Student Academic Services Director Denise Nakaoka as well as other key COE faculty and staff members.

 From left–Nakaoka, Murata, Jenkins, Kidani, & O’Neill